-E-mail send to: e-mail address to receive the alerts.
-The button SEND TEST sends a test email to check the address.
+E-mail send to: Enter a valid e-mail address to receive the alerts.
+The "Send Test" option sends a test email to the declared address.

 If you require alerts to reach more than one email address, you can use the automatic mail forwarding service of the email account.